US Canvasses Concerted Action to End Violence against Women, Girls - THISDAYLIVE

 “We must work together as stakeholders, in order to be proactive and curb the violence against women and girls Where we fail to prevent such violence, it also important to make those who engage in violence and abuse know that there will be no impunity for their crimes, that society is outraged by such behavior and they will be identified, they will be denounced, prosecuted, and punished,” said the Consul-General.

-Other speakers at the event included Dr. Idiat Adebule, the Deputy Governor of Lagos State and Dr. Joe Okei-Odumakin, human rights activist and founder of Women Arise.
+Other speakers at the event included the Deputy Governor of Lagos State, Dr. Idiat Adebule, and Dr. Joe Okei-Odumakin, human rights activist and founder of Women Arise.
 They were joined by the National Information Officer of the United Nations Information Center, Dr. Oluseyi Shoremekun.

 The 16 Days of Activism Against Gender-Based Violence is an international campaign to challenge violence against women and girls.
 It takes place annually from November 25, the International Day for the Elimination of Violence against Women, to December 10, Human Rights Day.